OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 To complicate matters, unlike Docker volumes, only specialized Kubernetes volumes can be shared between pods.
 These shared volumes are referred to as `ReadWriteMany` volumes.
 Typically though, a Kubernetes volume is only used by a single pod, and are referred to as `ReadWriteOnce` volumes.

 The Jenkins Helm chart configures a `ReadWriteOnce` volume to host the Jenkins home directory.
-Because this volume can only be accessed by the pod it's mounted into, all backup operations must be performed by that pod.
+Because this volume can only be accessed by the pod it's mounted in to, all backup operations must be performed by that pod.

 Fortunately, the Helm chart offers [comprehensive backup options](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/README.md#backup), with the ability to perform backups and save them to cloud storage providers.